ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-a-shortcut-college/index.md

 ---

 ## What Are Shortcut Colleges?
 Shortcut colleges offer fast-tracked, hands-on tech education with the promise of quick job placement, often at a high cost.
 They claim that completing their course guarantees job offers without additional effort.
+These institutions typically provide condensed courses aimed at rapid employment but often lack depth.

+Why Not?

 ## Why Not?
 ### It's A Scam